Sev6nOfficial/aumount-docs/PRIVACY.md

 From the update [16.5](https://github.com/Sev6nOfficial/aumount-docs/releases/tag/bot), we will:

-Keep Your User and Tag (User#0000) and birthday date when mentioned for *birthday* commands. | Stored till you are willling to remove it from our database running the command.
+Keep Your User and Tag (User#0000) and birthday date when mentioned for *birthday* commands. | Stored till you are willling to remove it from our database running by the command.

 ## Your Rights as a Data Subject